Andreas-Dorfer/functional-extensions/README.md

-# functional-extensions
+# Functional Extensions for C#
-F# inspired functional extensions for C#
+The extensions in this repository are inspired by F#.